nagajahnavibusani3103/Autonomous-AI-Research-Assistant-/reports/project-report.md

 ## 10. Design Rationale & Technical Trade-offs
 1. **Two-Source-File Constraint vs Multi-Package Architecture**:
-   To comply with the university project submission standard, all frontend components reside in `AntigravityFrontend.java` and backend components in `AntigravityBackend.java`.
+   To comply with the university project submission standard, all frontend components reside in `Frontend.java` and backend components in `Backend.java`.
 Clean modularity is achieved through encapsulated static classes rather than sprawling package trees.
 2. **Sparse Inverted Index vs Dense Matrix Multiplications**:
    Dense vector models allocate $N \times V$ matrices, wasting gigabytes of memory on zero entries.
 The sparse inverted index only examines documents containing at least one query term, bypassing 50% to 95% of the corpus.
 3. **TextRank Extractive Summarization vs Generative Summarization**: